Pratishtha1452/learning_github/README.md

 #Learning Git

 Learning how to use git
-this repo was used to learn gt from amigoscode
+this repo was used to learn git from amigoscode